B.C.’s corrupt Office of the

 misconduct also benefited from an OPCC cover-up.

 Yet another Stan Lowe cover-up hid Victoria police chief Frank Elsner’s sexual impropriety from public knowledge and scrutiny for four months.
 The police complaint commissioner refused to carry out his Police Act responsibilities until after media reported Elsner’s behaviour.
-Much later, Lowe released a self-serving spin-and-smear “report” to divert attention from this cover-up.
+Much later, Lowe released a self-serving spin-and-smear “report” to divert attention from his cover-up.

 What kind of characters run the OPCC?